Baka632/aneot-vintage/README-EN.md

 ## About Us

-If there are any errors in the website or you have any comments,

-You can open a new issue.
+If there are any errors in the website or you have any suggestions, you can open a new issue.

 ## About copyright